-For the Kingman coalescent it is know that the number of segregating sites $S_n$, when rescaled by $\log n$, converges almost surely as $n \to \infty$ to $\theta$ (see for example \cite{Be09} Theorem 2.11).
-The expectation of $M_r(n)$ (which is equal to $\frac{\theta}{r}$), as well as the variances and the covariances of the numbers of mutations $M_r(n)$, were computed by Fu \cite{Fu95} and Durrett \cite{Du08}.
-We obtain the following result as a direct consequence of our Theorem. \begin{cor*} For any $s \in \mathbb{N}$, as $n \to \infty$
+For the Kingman coalescent it is known that the number of segregating sites $S_n$, when rescaled by $\log n$, converges almost surely as $n \to\infty$ to $\theta$; see, for example, \cite{Be09}, Theorem~2.11.
+The expectation of $M_r(n)$ (which is equal to $\frac{\theta}{r}$), as well as the variances and the covariances of the numbers of mutations $M_r(n)$, were computed by Fu \cite{Fu95} and Durrett \cite {Du08}.
+We obtain the following result as a direct consequence of our theorem.